Those charged with maintaining call center customer experience platforms work in interesting times, for several...

 One or more of these factors make it a particularly active moment for removing old call center customer experience platforms and replacing them with new ones, or at least integrating existing applications with new platforms, said Toronto-based contact center technology and operations management consultant Cheryl Helm.

 "The proliferation of vendors and technologies out there has really grown, especially in the last couple years," Helm said.
-"It's [created] challenges for customers that we work with and us consultants just keeping up with it."
+"It's [created] challenges for customers that we work with, and us consultants [are] just keeping up with it."

 She provided tips for call center managers to tailor software buys to their companies' needs, whether the call centers are at large companies or SMBs.
 Here are five that can shape your call center customer experience platform purchase.